-SLS: Student Leadership in Sustainability is an extensive education curriculum offering that inspires youth to connect, understand, and respond to the environmental and social challenges facing our planet.
-This comprehensive suite of flexible, experiential, project and inquiry-based curriculum materials helps students connect global issues to local solutions by learning about the local and global challenges we face, questioning our worldviews, participating in hands-on local activities, and taking specific, measurable actions with their classmates and family.
-SLS fosters the development of student leadership skills by engaging the curiosity and passion of youth to lead and be the change in their lives, households, schools, and communities.
-We believe education should engage the head, heart, and hands of our youth, and that teachers have the opportunity to learn about our changing environments and how to take action alongside their students.
-SLS is also available in French and Distance Learning formats.
+SLC: Student Leadership for Change is an education curriculum that inspires youth to connect, understand, and respond to the environmental and social challenges facing our planet.
+This comprehensive suite of experiential, project-based curriculum materials helps students connect global issues to local solutions by taking specific, measurable actions with their classmates and family.
+SLC fosters the development of student leadership skills by engaging the passion of youth to lead and be the change in their lives, households, schools, and communities.
+SLC is also available in French and Distance Learning formats as well.
 Learn more.

-Our professional development workshops have been delivered to hundreds of teachers who are interested in learning about our leading edge curricular and pedagogical tools to engage their students' inquiry, both inside and outside the classroom, on environmental sustainability.
-Through this workshop, participants gain a greater understanding of a values-based, action-oriented approach to environmental education and the 21st-century pedagogical approaches to empowering student leadership in sustainability.
-Teachers that use SLS in their classrooms find that being grounded in the pedagogy and approaches is extremely helpful, and non-SLS teachers leave more equipped with change models to apply to their various classrooms.
+Our professional development workshops have been delivered to hundreds of teachers who are interested in learning about our leading-edge curricular and pedagogical tools to engage their students' inquiry both in and outside the classroom, on environmental sustainability.
+Through this workshop, participants gain a greater understanding of a values-based, action-oriented approach to environmental education and the 21st-century pedagogical approaches to empower student leadership for Change.
 Learn more.

-The Awaken and Change Community Symposium is a thought-provoking, challenging, and deeply moving multimedia presentation that features the combined wisdom of such international luminaries as Julia Butterfly Hill, Paul Hawken, Brian Swimme, Maude Barlowe, Van Jones and Desmond Tutu.
-Through a powerful combination of rich audiovisual materials, cutting-edge information, and personal reflection exercises, trained facilitators lead participants through an exploration of critical questions about our relationship with the planet.
-This was one of BTCEA's core and initial community offerings, and recent requests may have our team do more of them again.
+The Awaken and Change Symposium is a thought-provoking, challenging, and deeply moving multimedia presentation that features the combined wisdom of such international luminaries as Julia Butterfly Hill, Paul Hawken, Brian Swimme, Maude Barlowe, Van Jones and Desmond Tutu.
+Through a powerful combination of rich audiovisual materials, cutting-edge information and personal reflection exercises, trained facilitators lead participants through an exploration of critical questions about our relationship with the planet.
 Learn more here.

 The Be The Change Action Guide is your map to an exciting journey of personal choices, leading you to an empowered lifestyle and expanded worldview that will help sustain your health, your spirit, and the planet.
-This workbook covers a full range of lifestyle choices and helps us become aware of how every single action we take either supports or undermines our vision for a sustainable, just, and fulfilling future for all life.
-The Action Guide is also well matched with our Action Circle Facilitators guide that we offer freely.
-Over the years, BTCEA has supported dozens of small groups in taking on personal and community actions with the help of our circle process and Action Guide.
+It covers a full range of lifestyle choices and helps us become aware of how every single action we take either supports or undermines our vision for a sustainable, just and fulfilling future for all life.
 Learn more and get a copy.